flyinggrizzly/mobile-suits-in-the-black/content/credits-license/_index.md

 All Gundam intellectual properties referenced here are the copyright of Namco Bandai through Sotsu Sunrise.

+Favicon giant robot by sahua d from the Noun Project.

 The game _Mobile Suits in the Black_ is licensed on the same [Creative Commons CC BY 3.0 license](https://creativecommons.org/licenses/by/3.0/) as _Blades_, with the exception of material copyrighted by Sotsu Sunrise, Namco Bandai, or any other Gundam IP holder.